Wisconsin Adoptee Find Guarantee clarified.

 I will check marriage records, possible 2nd adoption and legal name change.

-I will check public newspaper articles for all family member names.
+I will check public newspaper articles for all family member names and research them

 - You can request the Wisconsin Adoption Research Program to forward the letter if preferred out of respect for the family and the laws (they may charge a fee or even deny if there is a no contact order in the file).

-- If you decide to send the letter yourself, I suggest sending a “certified and registered” letter to the family member you are addressing if you are writing them directly.
+- If you happen to discover who they are on your own and decide to send the letter yourself, I suggest sending a “certified and registered” letter to the family member you are addressing if you are writing them directly.
 Do NOT under any circumstances show up at their door step unannounced or repeatedly call them.
 There are protections and harassment laws that apply.
 My suggestion is go through the state, they will notify them that you are aware of who they are, since you have done the research to identify your family member (and most of them are aware that this day could come).
 Try to keep it as legal and respectful as possible.

 - Most people are now on the largest network in the world, Facebook.
 I have reunited many this way, and it’s worth a look to see if you can find your family member there and send them a friend request accompanied with a private message.